dhruv0219/NLP_Portfolio/README.md

 ## Homework 4

 This program looks into the use of N-Grams as well as using other tools and metrics to calculate accuracies.
 The program takes in different languages and runs them as different N-Gram models as both bigrams and unigrams.
 From there the program runs a laplace formula to figure out what language the test sentence is going to be based off of the bank of bigrams and unigrams.
-You can see the [file here] (Homework4).
+You can see the [file here](Homework4).

 ## Parsing Sentences

 This paper takes a look at different parsing techniques on a sentence created by me.
 The different parsing techniques that were used were PSG parsing tree, Dependency Parsing and Semantic Role Labeling.
 Along with this I give my thoughts on pros and cons of the different techniques.
-You can see the [file here] (Parsing-Sentences.pdf)
+You can see the [file here](Parsing-Sentences.pdf)